Residents voice opposition to Hatfield-McCoy Trails extending to East Lynn Lake property

-EAST LYNN, W.Va. — The proposition of continuing the Hatfield-McCoy Trails into East Lynn Lake property was met with negative reactions from community members who do not want to have another portion of Wayne County controlled by government.
+EAST LYNN — The proposition of continuing the Hatfield-McCoy Trails into East Lynn Lake property was met with negative reactions from community members who do not want to have another portion of Wayne County controlled by government.

 During a public informational meeting Thursday, community members reviewed data relating to the expansion of the trails and had the chance to talk with representatives from entities involved.
 Some attendees asked questions and told representatives they do not want the East Lynn trails to be managed by the Hatfield-McCoy system and it would be more beneficial if it was patrolled.